How Do I Know if I’m Addicted to Painkillers? Learn the Warning Signs.Get Help Now

 - Use over-the-counter drugs like ibuprofen because you don’t want others around you to know how much pain you’re experiencing due to addiction.

-- Need more time off work since becoming reliant on prescription painkillers just so that you can get through each day without feeling terrible symptoms of withdrawal from opiate addiction.
+- Need more time off work since becoming reliant on prescription painkillers just so that you can get through each day without feeling terrible withdrawal symptoms from opiate addiction.

-If these symptoms sound familiar to you, please speak to your doctor about getting help.
+If these symptoms sound familiar to you, whether for yourself or your loved ones, please speak to your doctor about getting help.
 Many rehabilitation centers specialize in helping people addicted to prescription painkillers.
 Don’t be ashamed or embarrassed – addiction is a disease, and it can be treated.

 Treatments Available For Prescription Painkillers Addiction